The latest Russian strike on Ukraine's Odesa leaves 1 dead, many hurt and a cathedral badly damaged

 In other developments:

-– Russian president Vladimir Putin and Belarusian president Alexander Lukashenko are set to meet on Sunday in St Petersburg, two days after Moscow warned Poland that any aggression against its neighbor and ally Belarus, would be considered an attack on Russia.
+– Russian President Vladimir Putin and Belarusian President Alexander Lukashenko were meeting on Sunday in St. Petersburg, two days after Moscow warned Poland that any aggression against its neighbor and ally Belarus would be considered an attack on Russia.

+– Putin announced at the start of the meeting that talks would also take place on Monday, and declared that Kyiv’s counteroffensive had failed.

+– Lukashenko said that Wagner troops, who launched joint drills with the Belarusian military on Thursday, almost a month after their short-lived rebellion against Moscow, wanted to go west “on an excursion to Warsaw, to Rzeszow” in Poland, but that Belarus would not allow them to relocate.

 – Kharkiv regional Gov. Oleh Syniehubov reported Sunday morning that two people were killed in Russian strikes on the northeastern province on Saturday, when Russia attacked populated areas of the Kharkiv, Chuhuiv, Kupiansk and Izium districts.

-– Donetsk regional Gov. Pavlo Kyrylenko said Sunday that four residents of the eastern region were killed on Saturday, with 11 further wounded.
+– Donetsk regional Gov. Pavlo Kyrylenko said Sunday that four residents of the eastern region were killed and 11 wounded in attacks the previous day.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine